 The answer, it seems to me, is wrath.
-Self-education is, I firmly believe, the only kind of education there is. -Asimov Specialization is for insects.
+The mind cannot foresee its own advance. --FA Hayek Specialization is for insects.

 Trophy Name Class Total Points Down High Overall 1.
 Todd Green Master 37.78 1 1st B-Class, 1st DA/SA 2.
 James Ventre B 49.09 2 3.
 Eric Brown Un 61.22 1 4.
 Jarrett Schulz B 61.43 9 5.
 Jason Stephenson Un 64.16 11 6.
 Josh Savani Un 65.06 15 1st C-Class 7.
 Joe Conners C 66.29 0 8.
 John Gallagher C 68.54 5 9.
 Andrew Mills B 70.36 13 10.
 Caleb Fitzgerald Un 70.49 0 1st Major 11.
 Julian Gaeta Un 73.56 3 12.
 John Frazer Un 74.22 4 13.
 Darren LaSorte Un 76.52 9 14.
 Christopher Goodrich Un 83.99 5 15.
 Matt Dogali Un 84.66 9 2nd Major 16.
 Greg Zell Un 84.73 9 1st D-Class 17.
 Rick Chapman D 86.18 3 18.
 Tom Ives C 93.46 9 19.
 Frederic Moore Un 94.41 1 20.
 Ricardo Alexnader C 98.45 3 21.
 Michael Harnage B 98.68 1 2nd D-Class 22.
 Cody Claxton D 102.82 5 23.
 Ed Lynch Un 105.26 8 3rd D-Class 24.
 George Snyder D 106.36 4 25.
 Steve Gonsalves D 111.69 4 26.
 Larry Anding Un 113.34 1 27.
 Charlie Dove D 113.75 2 28.
 Rick Nelson Un 114.01 6 High Lady 29.
 Laura Snyder D 120.90 7 30.
 Bonlyn Hawley D 137.44 3 31.
 Mike Whitman D 149.97 17 32.
 Doug Hawley D 173.77 7 33.
 Long Pham Un 178.88 5 Nate Guernsey Un SWS 0 Daniel Diggs D DQ 0 TJ Parmele D DQ 0 Chris Rhines A DQ 0